-A high pre-test probability plus an elevated hs-cTn level is highly suggestive of myocardial infarction, whereas a low pre-test probability plus a normal hs-cTn is unlikely to represent myocardial infarction.
-Diagnosis is more challenging when test results are discordant with pre-test probability, in which case serial hs-cTn levels often help.
-A patient with low pre-test probability and an initially slightly elevated hs-cTn that remains stable on repeat testing probably has non-ACS cardiac disease (eg, heart failure, stable coronary artery disease).
+A high pre-test probability plus an elevated cTn level is highly suggestive of myocardial infarction, whereas a low pre-test probability plus a normal cTn is unlikely to represent myocardial infarction.
+Diagnosis is more challenging when test results are discordant with pre-test probability, in which case serial cTn levels often help.
+A patient with low pre-test probability and an initially slightly elevated cTn that remains stable on repeat testing probably has non-ACS cardiac disease (eg, heart failure, stable coronary artery disease).
 However, if the repeat level rises significantly (ie, > 20 to 50%) the likelihood of myocardial infarction becomes much higher.
-If a patient with high pre-test probability has a normal hs-cTn level that rises > 50% when the hs-cTc is re-measured, myocardial infarction is likely; continued normal levels (often including at 6 h and beyond when suspicion is high) suggest need to pursue an alternate diagnosis.
+If a patient with high pre-test probability has a normal cTn level that rises > 50% when the cTc is re-measured, myocardial infarction is likely; continued normal levels (often including at 6 hours and beyond when suspicion is high) suggest the need to pursue an alternate diagnosis.

 Coronary angiography most often combines diagnosis with percutaneous coronary intervention (PCI—ie, angioplasty, stent placement).
-When possible, emergency coronary angiography and PCI are done as soon as possible after the onset of acute MI (primary PCI).
+When possible, emergency coronary angiography and PCI are done as soon as possible after the onset of acute myocardial infarction (primary PCI).
 In many tertiary centers, this approach has significantly lowered morbidity and mortality and improved long-term outcomes.
-Frequently, the infarction is actually aborted when the time from pain to PCI is short (< 3 to 4 h).
+Frequently, the infarction is actually aborted when the time from pain to PCI is short (< 3 to 4 hours).

 After initial evaluation and therapy, coronary angiography may be used in patients with evidence of ongoing ischemia (ECG findings or symptoms), hemodynamic instability, recurrent ventricular tachyarrhythmias, and other abnormalities that suggest recurrence of ischemic events.
-Some experts also recommend that angiography be done before hospital discharge in STEMI patients with inducible ischemia on stress imaging or an ejection fraction < 40%.
+Some experts also recommend that angiography be done before hospital discharge in patients with STEMI who have inducible ischemia on stress imaging or an ejection fraction < 40%.

 Global risk should be estimated via formal clinical risk scores (Thrombosis in Myocardial Infarction [TIMI] or a combination of the following high-risk features: